bhatit2/expensify-app/README.md

 import square from './utils.js'

 Named exports - Every file can have as many named exports as we want to define.
-In orderto import named exports, we need to give exact same name we used for importing.
+In order to import named exports, we need to give exact same name we used for importing.
 We cant export anything without declaring it first.
 Also we can use as many export statements in a file as we want.

 Eg :